 - Bulky and heavy compared to other gloves on this list

-- Materials aren’t as high-grade as Alpinestars, for example
+- Materials aren’t as high-grade as other brands

-Those of you in consistently hot weather conditions, these gloves are tailor-made for you!
-Fly Racing is a small brand that designs and makes affordable motor racing gear, primarily for motorcycling but recently expanded into karting.
-These gloves are affordably-priced and they make for a great purchase, so let’s look at why.
+Fly Racing is a small brand that designs and makes affordable motor racing gear, primarily for motorcycling but fairly applicable to karting.
+These gloves are affordably-priced and they make for a great purchase, especially for those racing in warmer climates.

-They’re also pre-curved, which makes ‘breaking them in’ that much easier.
+They’re also pre-curved, which makes breaking them in much easier.
 It’s important to get your exact size due to this specific design, and the tight fit they’re made to have.

-As well as being great for racing in scorching temperatures, the palms are reinforced with Clarino and possess a silicon print for premium grip on the wheel.
+As well as being great for racing in scorching temperatures, the palms are reinforced with Clarino artificial leather and they have a silicon print for maximum grip on the wheel.
 This makes them great for short racing stints and to push the kart hard, because your grip won’t suffer during that timeframe.

-As you may imagine, the barely-there material isn’t great for usage in the rain.
-Your hands would be soaked through in an instant, and cold weather won’t be fun, either.
-There isn’t anything to keep your hands warm, hence why these gloves are best as an alternate pair or for people who live in hot climates consistently.
+As you may imagine, the thin material isn’t great for use in the rain.
+Your hands would be soaked through in an instant, and cold weather wouldn’t be fun either.
+There isn’t anything to keep your hands warm, which is why these gloves are best as an alternate pair or for people who live in hot climates.

 They also aren’t recognized for usage in karting competitions due to not meeting the minimum safety standards set by most race series.
 Affordable?
 Absolutely.
 Practical for every eventuality?
 Not really.

-They’ll set you back an affordable amount, but due to them being so specialized and specific, they’ve had to come in last place for this list.
-Of the gloves listed, these are best for hot weather racing and I’d encourage people to consider them as an alternate set… just not your only pair!
+They won’t set you back too much, but due to them being so specialized and specific, they’ve had to come in last place for this list.
+Of the gloves we’ve looked at, these are best for hot weather racing and I’d encourage people to consider them as an alternate set, but not as your only pair.

-- Thin, lightweight material highly ventilated for hot conditions
+- Thin, lightweight material is great for hot conditions

 - Not suitable for usage in recognized karting races